Auto Trader cars

 You should get your home charging points installed by qualified specialists.

 If you own your home, installing a charging point shouldn’t be an issue – it’s your home, you can do what you like.
-Although if your property is listed or you live in a conservation area, it's worth checking with your local planning department first.
+That said, if your property is listed or you live in a conservation area, it's worth checking with your local planning department first.
 If you rent, you should get permission from your landlord.
 Some landlords are happy to have a charging point installed, as it makes the property more attractive in the future.
-Generally, installations will take a couple of hours provided you already have internet cables running to where you want the point installed.
+Generally, installations will take a couple of hours.
 The installer will position and fix the charging unit and connect it to the mains (during which they may turn your power off).
 They’ll also connect your charging unit to the internet, so have your WiFi password ready.
-The installer should also perform safety tests and ensure the home charging unit is ready for use and give you a demonstration, so you know how everything works.
+The installer should perform safety tests and ensure the home charging unit is ready for use and give you a demonstration, so you know how everything works.
 If you’ve any specific questions, speak to the installation firm themselves.
 The more you know in advance, the more painless it should be to get an installation.

 Cost of installing a home charging point